TOPIC: What Is The Best Triathlete Training Workout?

 Who Would Not Benefit From This Type Of Workout?

 These workouts primarily train the Type I muscle fibers - the slow twitch.
 These fibers are responsible for endurance.
 Athletes in sports such as football, basketball, or sprinting need to have as many Type II (Fast Twitch) muscle fibers as possible to be able to perform well at their given sport.
-This should be of interest to bodybuilders as well, as the fast twitch fibers have the most potential for growth.
+This should be of interest to bodybuilders as well.
+The fast twitch fibers have the most potential for growth.

 Bonus Question